-The bedroom was empty at 11PM, but by the time midnight hit, everyone was already back and asleep.
+The dorm room was empty at 11PM, but by midnight, everyone was already back and asleep.
 It is the perfect place for young adults who are looking to enjoy Amsterdam during the day, and not just solely for its nightlife.

 If you are looking for private hotel accommodations in Amsterdam, we recommend the Hotel Espresso City Centre.
 This comfortable mid-price hotel is located just a minute walk from the Vondelpark.
 It is at the edge of the downtown district, but has a very reasonable nightly price.

 The benefits of having the Iamsterdam City Card:

 If you are trying to see the best spots of Amsterdam in one day or a weekend, it can be cost effective to get The Iamsterdam City Card.
 The card includes access to over 70 major museums and attractions in the Amsterdam Area.